Matt Brittin

+Matthew John Brittin (born 1 September 1968) is a British businessman who was president of Europe, the Middle East and Africa (EMEA) business & operations for Google until the start of 2025.
+On 25 March 2026, Brittin was announced as the new director-general of the BBC and he took up his post on 18 May.

 Early life

 Brittin was born in Walton-on-Thames, Surrey.
-He was educated at Hampton School and Robinson College, Cambridge where he received a bachelor's degree in 1989.
-He later received an MBA from London Business School with distinction in 1997.
+He was educated at Hampton School and Robinson College, Cambridge, where he received a master's degree in land economy and geography in 1990.
+Brittin rowed in The Boat Race three times, from 1987 to 1989, representing the University of Cambridge.
+He rowed for Great Britain from 1985 to 1989, winning a bronze medal at the World Rowing Championships in 1989.
+He received an MBA degree from London Business School with distinction in 1997.

 Career

+He began his career as a chartered surveyor with Connell Wilson, where he stayed for six years.

+Shortly after completing his MBA degree, he joined McKinsey & Co as a consultant, and stayed for six years.

+Referring to his time at McKinsey and how it influenced his management style, he told Management Today in 2017: "I liked it there very much but the most I learned, the stuff I use every day, I learned from rowing.
+Bringing people together into collaboration around a vision of what you're trying to achieve with a sense of purpose.
+That's what I most enjoy.
+McKinsey taught me clarity of thinking – breaking big problems down into pieces and communicating clearly.
+I enjoy doing the stuff myself rather than writing reports."

-After graduating from Cambridge, Brittin worked for more than six years at Connell Wilson, a chartered surveyors firm, and became its associate director.
-Shortly after completing his MBA, he joined McKinsey & Co as a consultant.
-In 2004 he became commercial director at Trinity Mirror, owner of The Daily Mirror.
-Two years later he was promoted to director of strategy and digital.
+In 2004, he became commercial director at Trinity Mirror, owner of The Daily Mirror.
+Two years later, he was promoted to director of strategy and digital.

+Google

 Brittin joined Google in January 2007, becoming managing director of Google UK in 2009, taking over from Dennis Woodside.
-In September 2011 he became Google's vice-president for Northern and Central Europe.
-In December 2014, Google reorganized its structure in Europe and consolidated its European divisions under Brittin's management as president of EMEA Business and Operations.
+In September 2011, he became Google's vice-president for Northern and Central Europe.
+In December 2014, Google reorganised its structure in Europe and consolidated its European divisions under Brittin's management as president of EMEA Business and Operations.
+He apologised in 2017 over Google's ad placement next to illegal content.

-Brittin sits on the boards of The Climate Group (since 2009), Media Trust (since 2010) and is a non-executive director at Sainsbury's.
 Brittin stepped down from his position at Google in early 2025.

-The UK Guardian Media Group announced Brittin would join its board in 2025.
+Other roles

+Brittin sits on the boards of the Climate Group (since 2009) and Media Trust (since 2010), and is a non-executive director of Sainsbury's.
+He became a non-executive director of the Guardian Media Group in February 2025.

+BBC

+In March 2026, Brittin was named as the new director-general of the BBC, and he assumed the role on 18 May 2026.